Optum/runiac/README.md

 ##### Targeting a specific Azure subscription using [subscription_id](https://www.terraform.io/docs/providers/azurerm/index.html#subscription_id)

-To mirror the `assume_role` functionality for AWS core deployments in Gaia, Azure supports deploying to Azure core accounts using the `subscription_id` field in the provider.
+To mirror the `assume_role` functionality for AWS core deployments in Terrascale, Azure supports deploying to Azure core accounts using the `subscription_id` field in the provider.
 For example:

 ```hcl
 provider "azurerm" {